faithngotho/Github-Search/README.md

 3.Bootstrap

 ## Contact Information
-If you have any isssue,question or concern kindly reach on faithwanagri248@gmail.com
+If you have any isssue,question or concern kindly reach me on faithwanagri248@gmail.com

 ## Build